E-man, man of Goshen, Mr Tetris

 How Do You Spend Most of Your Free Time?

 I love working with coffee as a barista and I also love customers and helping people.
-I have used my background in customer service along with my new degree in Intercultural Studies to secure a job at Travel Management Company in the sales department.
+I have used my background in customer service along with several administrative positions, utilizing my critical thinking and organizational skills as well.

 Whenever I’m off, I like to spend time with my husband and my family.
 My siblings live in Goshen now, so it’s easier to see them on a weekends off.
 My mother-in-law, Sylvia, I call my “Mama Sylvia” but she’s more like a best friend to me.
 We spend a lot of our time either watching foreign movies on Netflix, or talking about God’s work in our lives.
 I love to hear her stories; she is a great example of a godly woman in my life.